DuBose Lectures & Alumni Gathering

 Explorations in an Amen

-1. The Aristocrats of Compassion: Dietrich Bonhoeffer and the Quest for a New Nobility
+1. Aristocrats of Responsibility: Dietrich Bonhoeffer and the Quest for a New Nobility

 Charles Marsh is professor of religious studies and director of the Project on Lived Theology at the University of Virginia.
 He is a graduate of Harvard Divinity School and the University of Virginia, where he earned his Ph.D. in 1989.

 Shortly after publishing Reclaiming Dietrich Bonhoeffer: The Promise of His Theology (Oxford, 1994), Marsh began considering the religious and moral paradoxes of his own southern Protestant upbringing.
 He was struck by the complex ways theological commitments and convictions came into dramatic conflict in the civil rights movement in the American South.
 The religious beliefs and social practices of ordinary people of faith illuminated a new way of writing theology for him, the first fruit being God’s Long Summer: Stories of Faith and Civil Rights (Princeton, 1997) which won the 1998 Grawemeyer Award in Religion.

 His memoir, The Last Days: A Son’s Story of Sin and Segregation at the Dawn of a New South (Basic Books, 2001), is a coming of age account of a minister’s son in a small Mississippi town that was home to the Christian terrorist organization called the White Knights of the Ku Klux Klan.

 His 2005 book, The Beloved Community: How Faith Shapes Social Justice, from the Civil Rights Movement to Today (Basic Books), developed a new interpretation of the Civil Rights Movement based on Martin Luther King Jr.’s remark that “the end [of the movement] is not the protest, the end is not the boycott; the end is redemption, reconciliation and the creation of beloved community.”